Ibogaine: Pharmacodynamics

-Although serotonin 5-HT_{2A} receptor signaling appears to be involved in the effects of ibogaine, neither ibogaine nor its major active metabolite noribogaine appear to act as direct serotonin 5-HT_{2A} receptor agonists.
+Although serotonin 5-HT_{2A} receptor signaling appears to be involved in the effects of ibogaine, neither ibogaine nor its major active metabolite noribogaine appears to act as a direct serotonin 5-HT_{2A} receptor agonist.
 In addition, in contrast to the findings in drug discrimination studies, ibogaine fails to produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 As such, it has been said that ibogaine does not appear to be acting primarily or exclusively as a serotonergic psychedelic and that its hallucinogenic effects cannot be ascribed to serotonin 5-HT_{2A} receptor activation.
 In any case, ibogaine has still been found to have significant in-vivo occupancy of the serotonin 5-HT_{2A} receptor, suggesting that it is still a ligand of the receptor.

+Ibogaine has been investigated as a potential treatment for substance use disorders, with proposed mechanisms including inhibition of α3β4 nicotinic acetylcholine receptors.

-The β-carbolines or harmala alkaloids bear a close resemblance to ibogaine both in terms of chemical structure and subjective effects.
+The β-carbolines or harmala alkaloids bear a close resemblance to ibogaine in terms of chemical structure and subjective effects.
 Relatedly, harmaline and 6-methoxyharmalan fully substitute for ibogaine in drug discrimination tests, whereas harmine, harmane, harmalol, and tryptoline partially substitute for ibogaine.
 As with the case of ibogaine, the psychedelic DOM partially substitutes for harmaline and this further supports a role of serotonin 5-HT_{2A} receptor activation in the effects of ibogaine as well as of harmala alkaloids.
-However, like ibogaine, harmala alkaloids like harmaline bound to the serotonin 5-HT_{2A} receptor but failed to act as direct agonists of the receptor even at very high concentrations in vitro.
+However, like ibogaine, harmala alkaloids like harmaline bound to the serotonin 5-HT_{2A} receptor but were inactive as direct agonists of the receptor even at very high concentrations in vitro.
 In addition, whereas ibogaine and noribogaine bind to κ-opioid receptors, harmala alkaloids like harmine and harmaline show no affinity for these receptors.

 Ibogaine's hallucinogenic effects not being mediated by serotonin 5-HT_{2A} receptor activation has been said to be in accordance with its hallucinogenic effects in humans being qualitatively distinct from and unlike those of serotonergic psychedelics but instead similar to those of harmala alkaloids.
 It is also in accordance with the fact that unlike serotonergic psychedelics like LSD, neither ibogaine nor harmala alkaloids cause pupil dilation or increase blood pressure in humans.
 Conversely, unlike serotonergic psychedelics, ibogaine and harmaline are said to cause balance disturbances and vomiting to a greater extent than any other psychoactive drug besides alcohol.